Agriculture

 Manufacturing/Building Method

-Both products are produced through a process that includes collection agricultural byproducts, burning (pyrolyzing), carbonization, and pressing and compacting - as can be seen in this video.
+Both products are produced through a process that includes collection agricultural byproducts, burning (pyrolyzing), carbonization, and pressing and compacting.
 BioChar used to compact manually, however, and along with local artisans, they built a machine to compact the charcoal briquettes.

 Intellectural Property Type